josiehong/3DMolMS/README.md

 )
 ```

-See [examples/](./examples/) for more complete scripts, and the [full documentation](https://3dmolms.readthedocs.io/en/latest/) for dataset preparation, preprocessing, and advanced usage.
+See [examples/](./examples/) for more complete scripts and the [full documentation](https://3dmolms.readthedocs.io/en/latest/) for dataset preparation, preprocessing, and advanced usage.

+### 🧪 Source code

+Clone the repository for script-based training and advanced customization.
+See the [source code documentation](https://3dmolms.readthedocs.io/en/latest/sourcecode.html) for setup instructions.

 ## Citation